scriptPilot/app-framework/DOCUMENTATION.md

 - Run `npm run dev` to start the development server in the web browser
   - `CTRL + C` to stop the development server
 - Run `npm run ios` to open an iOS simulator with a development build
-- Run `npm run android` to open an Android emulator with a development build
+- Run `npm run android` to open an Android simulator with a development build

   Confirm Gradle sync and removal of older application installations if asked.